FluxML/Flux.jl/docs/src/training/training.md

 matching the gradient of the penalty above (with the same, unrealistically large, constant).
 After that, in either case, [`Adam`](@ref Flux.Adam) computes the final update.

+The same trick works for *L₁ regularisation* (also called Lasso), where the penalty is `pen_l1(x::AbstractArray) = sum(abs, x)` instead.
+This is implemented by `WeightDecay(0.42, 1)`.

 The same `OptimiserChain` mechanism can be used for other purposes, such as gradient clipping with [`ClipGrad`](@ref Flux.Optimise.ClipValue) or [`ClipNorm`](@ref Flux.Optimise.ClipNorm).

-Besides L2 / weight decay, another common and quite different kind of regularisation is provided by the [`Dropout`](@ref Flux.Dropout) layer.
+Besides L1 / L2 / weight decay, another common and quite different kind of regularisation is provided by the [`Dropout`](@ref Flux.Dropout) layer.
 This turns off some outputs of the previous layer during training.
 It should switch automatically, but see [`trainmode!`](@ref Flux.trainmode!) / [`testmode!`](@ref Flux.testmode!) to manually enable or disable this layer.